Chantel05/CodeAlpha_Task2-PhishingAwarenessTraining/README.md

 - Understanding phishing and fake websites
 - Recognizing social engineering tricks
 - Best practices to stay safe online
-- How awareness is a key defense in cybersecurity
+- How awareness is a key defense in cybersecurity.